guino/BazzDoorbell/README.md

 please input password::
 ```
 That doesn't look like u-boot, but anyway I tried different passwords without success and after searching found someone also looking for a way around it (https://github.com/DanTLehman/orion_sc008ha).
-I did play a little bit with it and that ppsMmcTool.txt file (see https://github.com/DanTLehman/orion_sc008ha/issues/1) but figured it was time to get more serious... time to pull out the programmer.
+I did play a little bit with it and that ppsMmcTool.txt file (see https://github.com/DanTLehman/orion_sc008ha/issues/1) but figured it was time to get more serious... time to pull out the programmer (available for around $15 just about everywhere):

 ![Programmer](https://images-na.ssl-images-amazon.com/images/I/41xB3WRorzL._AC_SY355_.jpg)